 In order to fully engage employees, an organization must develop a communication plan and engagement materials.
 These plans should identify engagement stakeholders that can provide feedback on the plans as well as carry the message to others within the organization.
 The organization should brief all parties on RPA and the proposed changes that come with it, including options for workers that will be affected by automation.

-A change management initiative often fails because departments are siloed and key stakeholders across these departments are not communicated with cohesively.
-A holistic communications strategy that identifies an engagement point person in each area of the company can help reach across organizational divide and gather input and feedback from all employees, making them feel valued as a part of the organization’s change.
+A change management initiative often fails because departments are siloed and key stakeholders are not communicated with cohesively.
+A holistic communications strategy that identifies an engagement point person in each area can help reach across organizational divides and gather input and feedback from all employees, making them feel valued as a part of the organization’s change.

 Without these communications plans in place, automation efforts often stall once internal stakeholders realize their operations will be affected, especially if they feel their feedback was not valued during the planning process.

 Plan and Prepare

 After gathering feedback from stakeholders, an organization should develop a detailed implementation plan, including communications plans and change management materials.
 These plans should identify technical changes that could be made to bots to increase productivity and be reviewed with stakeholders to ensure the acceptance.